fife-rpg/fife-rpg.github.com/docs/v0.1/_sources/tutorial/dialogue.txt

 Conditions
 ----------
-The conditions themselves are dictionaries with 2 keys:
+The conditions themselves are an python expression that should evaluate to either True or False.
+The expression is evaluated using the
-Type: The type of the condition.
-What conditions are available is determined by what conditions are registered to the |ScriptingSystem|.
-It also follows the same rules as for the scripting system: If a condition is prefixed with "Not\_" then the condition will pass if it evaluates to False.
-The conditions are also case sensitive.
+|ScriptingSystem| thus the same variables and functions that scripts
-Args: A list of arguments to pass to the condition.
-This depends on the condition.
+have available are available to dialogue conditions.

 See also:
 :doc:`scripting`